schneems/ruby_view_server/readme.md

 Re-run the `page_generator_with_layout.rb` file and then refresh your page.
 You should now see links and be able to click on them.

 Now that you've got some working links, lets define a ruby method to help us make links in the future.
-Open up your template and declare a function at the top of the file.
+Open up your layout (`application.html.erb`) and declare a function at the top of the file.

       <%